Here are the supermarket reduction times, so you know exactly when to shop for bargains at Tesco, Sainsbury’s, Morrisons, Asda and other supermarkets.

 You need to know when they reduce items.
-This can vary from store to store and maybe even day to day.
-Tell them you’re on a budget and how much you adore their store and want to be a loyal customer (flattery gets you everywhere), but you need to be a savvy shopper and you would appreciate it if they could help make that easier.
+Tell them you’re on a budget and how much you adore their store and want to be a loyal customer (flattery gets you everywhere), but you need to be a savvy shopper, and you would appreciate it if they could help make that easier.

 Most people get confused by the different dates that appear on the packaging.
 To summarise:

-- Use By – the product should be used by the end of this date.
+- Use by date – the product should be used by the end of this date.
 All storage instructions on the packaging should be followed.

-- Display Until and Sell By – These are used more to help with stock control in the store and are mainly for the benefit of the staff.
+- Display until and sell by date – the display until and sell by dates are used more to help with stock control in the store and are mainly for the benefit of the staff.

 Fed up over overspending at the supermarket?
 Me too!
-That’s why I’ve launched my very own Reduce Your Supermarket Spend community over on Facebook.
+That’s why I’ve launched Reduce Your Supermarket Spend community over on Facebook.
 Come and join us and start saving today.